Sage-Bionetworks-IT/organizations-infra/README.md

 # Overview
-Install, configure and manage the AWS organizations account.
+Install, configure and manage the AWS organizations management account and all its member accounts.

+We use a combination of [org-formation][1] and [sceptre][2] to deploy AWS cloud resources using [cloudformation][4].

 ## Deployments